open-pages-org/LatchyProbe/README.md

 General Bill of Materials (BOM)
 Tools:
+3D Printer etc.
 1.5mm Drill (optional)
 Multimeter to check for Continuity
-Super Glue
-Soldering Iron for the heat inserts
+Wire Cutters

 Probe BOM:

-1x microswitch (the omron D2F-5 or D2F-5L (removing the lever) is recommended), D2F-1 and similar sizes microswitch also work 2x M2x10 mm self tapping some 6 mm x 3 mm magnets (it ranges from 8 to 10) some m5 screws some m3 screws some m3 heat inserts some m3 nuts
-Sourcing guide
-To get the best experience, please consider purchasing from the trusted list of suppliers bellow.

-trusted suppliers list

-Assembled Klicky Probe on a Voron v2.4
-Assembled Klicky Probe
-Dock and undock video
- Dock_and_Undock.mp4
-It is working very well, if you decide to use it, give me feedback, either here, or on Voron discord, my discord user is JosAr#0517.
+Filament
+Spring from an old pen
+Copper Wire (1.3mm diameter)
+Connection wires
+Mounting screws

-By standing on the shoulders of giants, lets see if we can see further.
+Klicky said it best: By standing on the shoulders of giants, lets see if we can see further.